crbac3217/LD50_3Dto2D/README.md

-# LD50
+# LD50 3Dto2D
- 3D to 2D pipeline with vertex displacement and normal maps
+ 3D to 2D pipeline with vertex displacement and normal maps made for Ludum Dare 50